nmolaei7878/NoteBook/README.md

 ## Analayze bundle size with webpack BundleAnalayzerPluging (visualize bundles)
 ## if you are using library import functionality from them with named export
-and not all of that like :  (import { transform } from 'loasdash') (this will reduce bundle size)
+and not all of that like :  (import { transform } from 'loasdash') (this will reduce bundle size) use dynamic import components with react-loadable which (load it once and use copy then)